HappyPotatoHead/Signature-Verification-Model/README.md

 >
 >Check out [The Garden](https://happypotatohead.github.io/project-garden/AI--and--Deep-Learning/Offline-Signature-Verification-System) to learn more!

 I have provided a [sample model](https://drive.google.com/drive/folders/19Xu-Hgjdd62Sjq2RQoIWAeZ0aMTHTERz?usp=drive_link).
-If you would like to skip training, you can run the configuration dictionaries and the classes and start executing from **Model Evaluation** onwards.
+If you would like to skip fine-tuning, you can run the configuration dictionaries and the classes and start executing from **Model Evaluation** onwards.
 Have fun!

 To access the signature images: [Click me!](https://drive.google.com/drive/folders/1YbAjjXCEQwvv7jknDRO2xIKsmtC-Quyj?usp=drive_link)

+### Image preprocessing

+The *processing_images* folder contains the file necessary to fetch, load, and process the signature images; however, a naming function has yet to be implemented.

+For the fine-tuning of model to work, the images' names should be as follows:

+*\<original/forgeries>\_\<signer's id>\_\<image's index>*

+### Model

-### Configurable Code
+####  Configurable Code

-Modify the **Configurations** section to control the training of the model.
+Modify the **Configurations** section to control the fine-tuning of the model.

 ![Notebook Setup and Configurations](images/configurations.png)